 A Few Recipe Notes

-- Name Your Starter: Some sourdough bakers name their homemade sourdough starter.
+- Name Your Starter: some sourdough bakers name their homemade sourdough starter.
 My starter is Claire, named after my late feline friend.
 I posted about her remarkable life years ago.

 - Time is a guide rather than a determining factor for when the starter is ready.
 Use the cues and your senses to determine when it’s ready.
 It may take longer than eight days.
 It’s ready when it’s ready.